The picture used in the original cover did….

 “Don’t know… but seems she didn’t wait for no judge and jury,” the detective grunted as he stood.
 “Let’s go upstairs, I want to see the note again.”

-The medical examiner turned to him, “I read that and it made me think of something.
+The medical examiner turned to him, “I read it and it made me think of something.
 You recall your Bible?”
 At the detective’s puzzled expression, he shook his head and continued, “A line from the Old Testament in the Song of Solomon:

 The passion of love